-Cambridgshire LSCB Safeguarding Interagency Procedures and Safeguarding and Child Protection Procedures for Education will be adhered to alongside the school/setting's policy and procedures.
+Cambridgeshire Local Safeguarding Children Board (LSCB) Safeguarding Interagency Procedures will be adhered to alongside the school/setting's safeguarding and child protection policy and procedures.

-All children/young people will be taught personal safety skills relative to their age, ability and understanding.
+All children/young people will be taught personal safety skills as part of Personal Social and Health Education (PSHE) relative to their age, ability and understanding.
+Research indicates that children with an awareness of personal safety and the ability to be assertive are more resilient to abuse.
 These skills will be shared with parents/carers to enable them to be consolidated within the home/community.

-If a member of staff has any concerns about physical or behavioral changes in a child/young person's presentation, e.g. marks, bruises, soreness or reluctance to go to certain places/people etc. s/he will immediately pass their concerns to the designated person for child protection in their school/setting.
+If a member of staff has any concerns about physical or behavioral changes in a child/young person's presentation, e.g. marks, bruises, soreness or reluctance to go to certain places/people etc. s/he will immediately pass their concerns to the Designated Person for child protection in their school/setting.

-If a child/young person is displaying inappropriate sexual behaviour, advice should be sought from the appropriate source (e.g. In schools this might be: Designated Person for Child Protection, School Nurse, Social Care, Education Child Protection Service, Cambridgeshire Sexual Behaviour Service)
+If a child/young person is displaying inappropriate sexual behavior/language, advice should be sought from the appropriate source (e.g. In schools this might be: Designated Person for Child Protection, School Nurse, Social Care, Education Child Protection Service, Cambridgeshire Sexual Behaviour Service)

 If a child becomes distressed or unhappy about being cared for by a particular member of staff, the matter will be looked into and outcomes recorded.
-Parents/ carers will be contacted at the earliest opportunity as part of this process in order to reach a resolution.
+Parents/carers will be contacted at the earliest opportunity as part of this process in order to reach a resolution.
 Staffing schedules will be altered until the issue/s are resolved so that the child/young person's needs remain paramount.
 Further advice, following the Interagency Procedures will be taken from outside agencies as necessary.

-If a child makes an allegation against a member of staff the procedures for Allegations Against Staff, in the Safeguarding and Inter-Agency Procedures will be followed.
-All staff will be required to confirm that they have read the Cambridgeshire Model Policy and Guidance for Intimate Care and be aware of the need to refer to other policies the school/setting may have in place for clarification of practices and procedures.
+If a child makes an allegation against a member of staff the procedures for Allegations Against Staff will be followed as outlined in the school's Safeguarding and Child Protection policy.
+All staff involved in intimate care are required to have read the School's Policy and Guidance for Intimate Care and the DCSF (now Department of Education DfE) Guidance for Safer Working Practice as previously mentioned.
+Be aware of the need to refer to other policies the school/setting may have in place for clarification of practices and procedures.